 Job interviews.
 They’re a necessary evil, yes?
-We need the job, this is part of the process of getting it.
-It’s crazy scary because everything depends on this conversation with strangers who are going to make a decision about your life.
+We need the job; this is part of the process of getting it.
+It’s crazy scary because everything depends on this conversation with strangers who will decide your life.
 The stakes are high.
-You absolutely need to nail your job interview.
+You need to nail your job interview.

 This is so important that we need to be completely prepared.
 One of my “jokes” is that we go through many years of schooling, we gain onsite experience, and then we get to a job interview, and we’re nervous as heck and stammering all over the place!
 Drawing a blank.
 Losing sleep in advance.

-Here are some steps to getting you absolutely ready to nail your job interview & land your dream job.
+Here are some steps to getting you completely ready to nail your job interview & land your dream job.

 Do Your Due Diligence about the Firm

-Wear the clothes that are appropriate for the job itself but step it up a notch.
+Wear appropriate clothes for the job but step it up a notch.
 If your job requires that you wear a suit, wear a suit, but add a pocket square and some sharp shoes.

 If you want to nail your job interview, your attire will make an impression.
-People don’t always analyze everything that you’re wearing, but the reaction they get is subconscious.
+People don’t always analyze everything you’re wearing, but their reaction is subconscious.
 It’ll help you to fit in even before you’ve obtained the job.

 Roleplay the Answers to Questions